Marie Jahoda: Biography

 In 1958 she developed the theory of Ideal Mental Health.
 Through her work Jahoda identified five categories which, she said, were vital to feelings of well-being (1982, 87).
 These were: time structure, social contact, collective effort or purpose, social identity or status, and regular activity.
 She maintained that the unemployed were deprived of all five, and that this accounted for much of the reported mental ill-health among unemployed people.
 In the 1980s, when unemployment levels were again high, this approach was rather influential, and her Marienthal studies attracted renewed interest: she made many presentations on this topic in Europe.
 She was at that time working at the Science Policy Research Unit, where she had also contributed substantially to the Unit's work on innovation and futures studies – most visibly in the coedited study by Christopher Freeman and Marie Jahoda (eds) 1978, World Futures: the Great Debate (published by Martin Robertson in the UK).
 She continued her interest in psychology with the 1977 study Freud and the Dilemmas of Psychology (Hogarth Press), and was coeditor of Technology and the Future of Europe: Competition and the Global Environment in the 1990s with Christopher Freeman, Keith Pavitt, Margaret Sharp and William Walker (Thomson Learning, 1991).
 She was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1992.

 Jahoda died on 28 April 2001 in Sussex, England, aged 94.

 Family life

 In 1927 she married Paul Felix Lazarsfeld with whom she had her only child Lotte Franziska Lazarsfeld (born 1930). who became a professor of management at M.I.T.
 In 1934, she divorced Lazarsfeld, who had been involved with Herta Herzog since 1932.
 After she returned to the UK in 1958 she married the Labour politician Austen Albu.

-Ideal Mental Health
+Positive Mental Health

-Marie Jahoda, in 1958, devised a list of characteristics that are present in the majority of people who are regarded as normal.
-Known as Ideal Mental Health, these were: